Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Open topological recursion relations

-The first item of Theorem \ref{thm:TRR} now follows immediately from Lemmas \ref{lem:closed_contribution} and \ref{lem:bc_contirbution}.
+The first item of Theorem \ref{thm:TRR} now follows from Lemmas \ref{lem:closed_contribution} and \ref{lem:bc_contirbution}.
 The proof of the second item of Theorem \ref{thm:TRR} is similar, except that $\varphi_C$ is defined to be the unique meromorphic differential on the normalization of $C$ with simple poles at $\bar{z}_1$ and $z_2$ and possibly at the nodes.
 The residues at $\bar{z}_1$ and $z_2$ are is $-1$ and $1$, respectively, and at any node, the sum of residues at the two half-nodes is zero.
 The section $\tildet\left(C\right)$ is defined as the evaluation of $\varphi_C$ at $z_1$.
-The rest of the proof is exactly as for the first item.
-This completes the proof of Theorem~\ref{thm:TRR}. \end{proof}
+The rest of the proof is exactly as for the first item. \end{proof}